 If the I-SMF is involved in the PDU session, the SMF of PDU session requests to I-SMF to report the ULI and I-UPF ID.

 5a.
-The SMF instructs the PSA UPF to report the data volume at the required granularity by using the N4 procedures defined in TS 29.244 [69] to collect Usage Reports with periodic reporting with period defined by the SMF in the Usage Reporting Rule to be the time interval T defined in clause 5.51.2.2.1 of TS 23.501 [2].
-The SMF may also request, for a configured Usage Reporting Rule, to report the current value of the measurements on demand by requesting immediate reporting when a new gNB ID and/or UPF-ID of a I-UPF is received at the SMF for the UE PDU session as defined in clause 5.51.2.2.2 of TS 23.501 [2].
+The SMF uses Nupf_EventExposure_Subscribe service to request to PSA UPF to report the data volume at the required granularity, per access if it is a MA PDU Session and with periodic reporting with period defined by the SMF to be the time interval T defined in clause 5.51.2.2.1 of TS 23.501 [2].
+The SMF may also request, to report the current value of the measurements on demand by requesting immediate reporting when a new gNB ID and/or UPF-ID of a I-UPF is received at the SMF for the UE PDU session as defined in clause 5.51.2.2.2 of TS 23.501 [2].

 5b.
-The PSA UPF provides the data volume of the required granularity to the SMF as configured by step 5a.
+The PSA UPF provides the data volume of the required granularity to the SMF as configured by step 5a in Nupf_EventExposure_Notify.

 6. The SMF periodically provides the information collected for energy consumption calculation at the end of each time interval T (defined in clause 5.51.2 of TS 23.501 [2]) to EIF starting from the time that the EIF subscribes by invoking Nsmf_EventExposure_Notify service operation for the required granularity.
 Upon the PDU session release, the SMF terminates the subscriptions and notifies the EIF the information it has collected since the last reporting.
 If there are no UP resources established on the 3GPP access for the PDU session of the UE, the SMF behaves as described in clause 5.51.2 of TS 23.501 [2].
+For MA PDU Sessions, only the volume measurement corresponding to the 3GPP access is considered.

 7. The UDM notifies the EIF via Nudm_SDM_Notification including the PDU Session ID and SMF ID when PDU Session(s) of the UE are established at any time.
 Steps 4, 5 and 6 are repeated for the new PDU Session if it matches the required granularity.